mahynski/starlingrt/README.md

 3. Are there any analyses that identify a compound at a retention time far away from its consensus value (data cleaning)?
 4. What is a natural "gap" in retention times that can be used to "ideally" divide all compounds from their "neighbors"?

 This visualization tool helps users answer these questions by exploring their data with interactive graphs.
-The output of this tool is an HTML file that acts as a self-contained summary of your data, how you cleaned / modified it, and an be easily shared between users.
+The output of this tool is an HTML file that acts as a self-contained summary of your data, how you cleaned / modified it, and can be easily shared between users.

 Example
 ===